 If you would like us to send you a hard copy please let us know.

-An Insolvency Practitioner (IP) is someone who is licensed and regulated by the Dept. for Business Innovation & Skills (previously called Dept. of Trade and Industry), usually via a Professional Body such as The Institute of Chartered Accountants or Association of Chartered Certified Accountants, or the Insolvency Practitioners Association, to take responsibility for dealing with the affairs of people and companies which become insolvent.
+An Insolvency Practitioner (IP) is someone who is licensed and regulated by the Department for Business, Energy and Industrial Strategy (previously called Department of Trade and Industry), usually via a Professional Body such as The Institute of Chartered Accountants or Association of Chartered Certified Accountants, or the Insolvency Practitioners Association, to take responsibility for dealing with the affairs of people and companies which become insolvent.
 It is a criminal offence to act as an IP unless properly qualified.

 It takes many years to qualify and with the constantly changing legislation it is important that IPs keep up with the law and best practice.
 Consequently IPs have to undergo rigorous continuing professional development and training and are monitored and inspected at regular intervals by their Regulators.

 When formally appointed as an Office-holder an IP is normally paid from the assets which come under his control.
 It is necessary therefore that the basis and amount of their fees are also subject to regulation and there is a Best Practice Guidance Statement called Statement of Insolvency Practice 9 (SIP9) which sets out a Creditor’s Guide to Office-holders’ fees.
 This Guidance has been amended from time to time.

 As stated elsewhere on this web-site, however, we will give a free consultation, without any obligation, to anyone who has a debt problem either personally or through their business or company.
 If that consultation results in our being asked to carry out any work then we can discuss that with you and agree the basis on which any fees might be payable.